Alvaro-Orellana/PickUp/README.md

 - Lautaro Cosso

 ## License
-This project is MIT licensed.
+This project is <a href="https://github.com/Alvaro-Orellana/PickUp/blob/main/LICENSE">MIT licensed. </a>